Sign up to receive email updates

-Our Constitution, a document I have sworn to protect and defend, explicitly states that our nation does not go to war without Congressional approval.
-I believe in our Constitution, and I will continue the fight to prevent the president from waging war unilaterally without Congressional approval.
-I took the president to Federal Court because he violated the Constitution and the War Powers Clause by going to war against the Libyan regime without authorization from the U. S. Congress.
+Our Constitution, a document I have sworn to protect and defend, explicitly states that our nation does not go to war without congressional approval.
+I believe in our Constitution, and I will continue the fight to prevent the president from waging war unilaterally.
+I took the president to federal court because he violated the Constitution and the War Powers Clause by going to war against the Libyan regime without authorization from the U. S. Congress.
 I have introduced legislation expressing the sense of Congress that it is an impeachable offense for any president to wage offensive war without prior Congressional approval.
-I will continue the fight to reign in the Executive Branch and restore power to the citizens of our nation.
+I will continue the fight to reign in the executive branch and restore power to the citizens of our nation.

-President Obama's decision to keep our troops in Afghanistan through 2014 is the wrong policy for the United States.
+President Obama's decision to keep our troops in Afghanistan through the Bilateral Security Agreement for at least nine more years is the wrong policy for the United States.
 We have accomplished our original goals to bring Osama Bin Laden to justice and to break up the Al Qaeda network.
 Bin Laden is now dead and Al Qaeda has been dispersed.
 Our continued presence in Afghanistan is not in the best interest of our nation.

-America is spending $10 billion a month – over $120 billion a year - in Afghanistan.
-Forty-seven percent of that money is borrowed from the Chinese and other foreigners.
-America is sending that borrowed money overseas to prop up a corrupt leader in Afghanistan, who has said he would side with Pakistan over America.
-At a time when our nation is already over $15 trillion in debt, we simply can’t afford it.
+American taxpayers have spent over $685 billion in Afghanistan, while our roads and bridges in the United States are falling apart.
+Much of the money we borrow from China and Russia.
+America is sending that borrowed money overseas to prop up a corrupt leader in Afghanistan, who routinely pays off Taliban warlords with American cash.
+At a time when our nation is already over $18 trillion in debt, we simply cannot afford a wasteful, expensive effort in Afghanistan.